 Many franchises are established on long-standing missions or traditions.
 Successful franchises need to ensure that their franchisees will respect and uphold the brand and the ideals for which it stands.
 A strong questionnaire should help draw out the leadership style and personal values of your franchisee to confirm that they're a strong fit for your brand and are open to working with you.

 Regardless of industry, determining which potential franchisee to pursue a relationship with is challenging.
-Separating those only looking for details on your business from those with the experience, capital, and drive to establish a successful franchise is imperative to maintaining a strong company.
+Separating those only looking for details on your business from those with the experience, capital, and drive to establish a successful franchise is imperative to maintaining a strong company and a successful franchise operation.
 A thorough potential franchisee questionnaire can make the selection process much simpler.

 Image via Flickr by AMagill